Torotoro viewing point

 Is Torotoro National Park Worth Visiting?

 The park itself is stunning, with perfectly preserved dinosaur footprints and fossils from millions of years ago.
-The nature is untouched, and there are several tours you can take to some beautiful and unique sights such as the Umajalanta Caves and Torotoro Canyon.
+The nature is untouched, and there are several tours you can take to some beautiful and unique sights such as Torotoro Canyon.

-So yes, it is worth it if you want to get off the gringo trail, get out into nature and see some extraordinary natural history in the form of dinosaur footprints and fossils.
+If you are looking for something a bit different or if you want to get off the gringo trail, get out into nature and see some extraordinary natural history in the form of dinosaur footprints and fossils – then give it a go!

 Check out the video below to see more from our day exploring Torotoro:

-We only stayed for two nights and knew our big bags wouldn’t fit on the mini-bus, so we left them at the hostel in Cochabamba.
+I only stayed for two nights.
+I knew my big bag wouldn’t fit on the mini-bus, so I left it at the hostel in Cochabamba.

 Running Chaski has a luggage storage room and will look after your luggage for free.
 Depending on how long you want to stay and what you are planning to do there, here’s a list of essential things: